Table of Contents

 Some of the salient features of the remotely operated total station can be listed as follows:

 a.
-Robotic total stations comprise a hassle-free cable-less design which can be handled easily.
+Robotic total stations comprise a hassle-free cable-less design that can be handled easily.

 b.
 Such total stations have an in-built quick-lock tracking technology.

 c.
 The reflector system of the robotic total station is very powerful and has the longest range.

 d.
 This type of total station consists of a field controller interface.

 e.
 The robotic total station is lighter in weight in comparison to the conventional total stations.
 Thus, such total stations are portable and easy to handle.